 The 667 also includes a convenient built in blade sharpener which will sharpen the blade while it is still attached to the food slicer.

 This model slices from paper thin (such as for prosciutto) to 1/2″ thick (perfect for steaks).
-You can adjust the thickness by using an adjustor knob located on the machine.
-Using the thickness adjustor provides even and consistent slices each and every time.
+You can adjust the thickness by using an adjuster knob located on the machine.
+Using the thickness adjuster provides even and consistent slices each and every time.

 Does it only slice meats?

-No. In fact not only will it slice meats, but also fish, vegetables, fruits and breads.
+No. In fact it can have many meat slicer uses beyond slicing meat.
+For example, not only will it slice meats, but also fish, vegetables, fruits and breads.

 Common uses are for slicing ham, leg of lamb, beef, turkey ,fish (especially in Korean cooking), lettuce, cabbage, onions, potatoes, tomatoes, apples, peaches and well… pretty much anything you can think of.